r-Techsupport/rTS_Wiki/docs/disks/dynamic-disks.md

 parent: Disks
 has_toc: false
 search_exclude: false
-last_modified_date: 2022-08-27
+last_modified_date: 2022-10-23
 ---

 # Dynamic Disks

 > ❗ Any method to accomplish these tasks without data-loss are not supported.
-The lazy "safe" is never safe.
+The lazy "safe" method is never safe.

 Dynamic disks allows you to combine multiple disks into one, allowing you more space on a single drive letter.
 If you need to upgrade storage it is easy to add another disk without much trouble.